Preceding page: Introduction to the Small Project Guide

 - The ideal duration range for the project

 Any significant variance from appropriate ranges in any of the above items tends to doom the project, or at least make it a much-less-efficient and timely effort.
 Given that understanding, we define a Small Project as one that is 8 to 360+ hours of total effort, and done within 3 months.
-Small Project staffing usually includes the project leader as primary contributor, “with a little help from your friends”.
+Small Project staffing usually includes the project leader as a primary contributor, “with a little help from your friends”.
 All of which are available to the project at least 25% of their time on the days they work on it.
 Common sense?
 Uncommonly applied, which is one reason why, for too many organizations, your small projects are your least efficient ones.
 Of course, there are other reasons, based on the items above.

 Now Wait A Minute!